 In partnership with Artolution, a nonprofit organization that uses collaborative art to bring diverse refugee and vulnerable communities together, Gucci unveiled magnificent murals with replicas of community artworks in Milan, New York, Hong Kong, and Shanghai – as part of their broader campaign that also aims to unite forces and fight for equality: Chime For Change.
 It’s a very smart move for Gucci to engage in social issues through street art, as this genre, if one may describe it as such, is naturally associated with making political statements.

 The best street art advertising campaigns today are finding new ways to make an impact.
-Creativity and technology mean that there’s so many possibilities in street art advertising waiting to be explored – and it’s clear that the benefits are numerous.
+Creativity and technology mean that there’s so many possibilities in street art advertising waiting to be explored – and it’s clear that the benefits are numerous, starting with the costs.
 The best street art advertising offers campaigns a platform to address broader discussions and encourage the viewer to reflect on what they have just seen or read.
 Social media advertising may have removed the feeling of exclusivity from online audiences; this in turn makes one-of-a-kind street art pieces even more unique, appealing and valuable, and leads people to share not only the final product but also the process of its creation, unfolding under the viewer’s gaze.

 Related creative stories